lionelz/networking-bambuk/doc/source/requierements.rst

 **********

 Solution:

+ - Based on the container sandbox security.
  - implement DB with ACL based on provider IP (the identification element):

     - Choose a DB implementation that supports ACL and implement it
     - Need to add a list of provider IPs to all DB object.

 Why not:

- - Depends in integration of dragonflow in Fusion Sphere
+ - Depends on integration of dragonflow in Fusion Sphere
+ - The agent depends on Openstack/FS version

 **************
 Keep DVR as is
 **************

+Solution:

+ - Based on the container sandbox security.

+Why not:

+ - The agent depends on Openstack/FS version